What is Down syndrome?

 Children with Down syndrome should see a doctor and have thyroid tests regularly.
 A doctor or other health care provider may be able to suggest special education or other help that would benefit the child.

 Most children with Down syndrome grow up to lead full and happy lives.
 They are often sociable and outgoing people.
 Some graduate from high school.
 Some keep part-time or full-time jobs.
 Some have romantic relationships and marry.
-Many adults with Down syndrome live into their 50s and 60s.
-However, up to 20% of children with Down syndrome will not live to reach 5 years of age.

 Children with Down syndrome have characteristic physical features and slow mental development.